jusL98/blackjack/README.md

 - Terminal or CLI Access

 ### Installation
-To install the Blackjack Game, follow these steps:
+To install Blackjack, follow these steps:

 1. Clone the repository: